-Adult Education and Sunday School will begin on September 26.
-For detailed information, see our re-opening brochure.
+Adult Education and Sunday School began on September 26.

 Bible “Study” is perhaps a misnomer in our church.
 Our Adult Ed, or Faith4Life programs, are about: